-Each Named Executive Officer is eligible to participate in our Long-Term Incentive Plan ("LTIP").
+Each Named Executive Officer (other than Mr. Skidmore) was eligible to participate in our Long-Term Incentive Plan ("LTIP").
 The purpose of the LTIP is to align long-term results with long-term performance goals, encourage our Named Executive Officers to maximize long-term value for our member-owners and retain key executives.
 The LTIP consists of three-year performance periods to ensure consideration is made for our long-term financial performance and strategic execution, with a new performance period beginning every year.
 Our Board of Directors approves the LTIP goals for each three-year period.

 Awards from the LTIP are contributed to the Deferred Compensation Plan after the end of each performance period.
 These awards vest over an additional 28-month period following the performance period end date.
 The extended earning and vesting provisions of the LTIP are designed to help us retain key executives.
 Participants who leave CHS prior to retirement for reasons other than death or disability forfeit all unearned and unvested LTIP award balances.
 Participants who meet retirement criteria, die or become disabled receive prorated awards following the LTIP rules.
 Like the Annual Variable Pay Plan, award levels for the LTIP are set with regard to competitive considerations.
-Beginning with the fiscal 2018-2020 LTIP performance period, the target level LTIP award levels increased from 70% to 115% of base salary for Named Executive Officers, excluding Mr. Debertin, to improve our competitive position to market.
+The target level LTIP award level was 115% of base salary for Named Executive Officers, excluding Mr. Debertin, to improve our competitive position to market.

-For the 3-year LTIP period ending in fiscal 2019, the LTIP performance measure was based upon our ROAE during the period.
-ROAE is a measurement of our profitability and is calculated by dividing adjusted net income (earnings) by adjusted equity.
-To determine the equity and earnings adjustments, we subtract preferred stock dividends (paid on beginning of the fiscal year preferred stock) from earnings and reduce equity by the beginning of the fiscal year preferred stock on the balance sheet.
-Earnings are subject to one-time exclusions or inclusions in any given fiscal year.
-ROAE is not defined under U.S. GAAP.
+For the 3-year LTIP period ending in fiscal 2020, the LTIP performance measure was based upon our ROIC during the period.
+As stated above, ROIC is a measurement of how efficiently we use capital and the level of returns on that capital, and is calculated by dividing adjusted net operating profit after tax by funded debt plus equity.
+For purposes of the fiscal 2018-2020 performance period, we define funded debt as the average of long-term debt, including the current portion thereof, plus any guarantees thereof, as of the end of July 2017, 2018, 2019 and 2020, respectively, and equity at the end of July 2017, 2018 and 2019, respectively.

+As also stated above, ROIC is not defined under U.S. GAAP.
 Therefore, it should not be considered a substitute for other measures prepared in accordance with U.S. GAAP and may not be comparable to similarly titled measures used by other companies.

-Award opportunities for the fiscal 2017-2019 LTIP are expressed as a percentage of a participant's average base salary as of August 31 for each of the three years in the performance period.
-We must meet a three-year period threshold level of ROAE performance for any participant to earn an award payout under the 2017-2019 LTIP.
-As indicated in the below table, the threshold, target, maximum and superior performance maximum ROAE goals for the fiscal 2017-2019 performance period were 5.5%, 7%, 9% and 20%, respectively.
+Award opportunities for the fiscal 2018-2020 LTIP are expressed as a percentage of a participant's average base salary as of August 31 for each of the three years in the performance period.
+We must meet a three-year period threshold level of ROIC performance for any participant to earn an award payout under the 2018-2020 LTIP.
+As indicated in the below table, the threshold, target, maximum and superior performance maximum ROIC goals for the fiscal 2018-2020 performance period are as follows:

-Performance Level CHS Three Year-ROAE Percent of Target Award
+Performance Level CHS Three Year-ROIC Percent of Target Award

-Superior performance maximum 20% 400%
+Superior performance maximum 6.7% 400%

-Maximum 9% 200%
+Maximum 5.7% 200%

-Target 7% 100%
+Target 4.7% 100%

-Threshold 5.5% 50%
+Threshold 3.7% 50%

-Below threshold <5.5% 0%
+Below threshold <3.7% 0%

-Actual ROAE performance for the fiscal 2017-2019 performance period was 6.8%.
-LTIP payments for the fiscal 2017-2019 LTIP for the Named Executive Officers are as follows:
+Actual ROIC performance for the fiscal 2018-2020 performance period was 7.9%.
+LTIP payments for the fiscal 2018-2020 LTIP for the Named Executive Officers are as follows:

 Name LTIP Payments

 (Dollars)

-Jay Debertin \$ 1,692,275
+Jay Debertin \$ 6,152,095

-Timothy Skidmore 403,187
+Olivia Nelligan 509,832

-Darin Hunhoff 351,304
+Darin Hunhoff 2,544,868

-James Zappa 331,220
+James Zappa 2,400,820

-Richard Dusek 250,413
+Richard Dusek 2,379,008

+Angela Olsonawski 770,664

+Timothy Skidmore

-Details for the fiscal 2019 awards associated with the fiscal 2019-2021 LTIP performance period are provided in the "2019 Grants of Plan-Based Awards" table.
+Details for the fiscal 2020 awards associated with the fiscal 2020-2022 LTIP performance period are provided in the "2020 Grants of Plan-Based Awards" table.